D$^2$ST-Adapter: Disentangled-and-Deformable Spatio-Temporal Adapter for Few-shot Action Recognition: Experiments

-We visualize the shifted reference points learned by our \emph{D$^2$ST-Adapter} to investigate the effectiveness of the proposed aDSTA qualitatively.
+\textbf{Visualization.} We visualize the shifted reference points learned by our \emph{D$^2$ST-Adapter} to investigate the proposed aDSTA qualitatively.
 Following Deformable Attention~\cite{DAT}, for each shifted reference point serving as key and value, we accumulate the attention weights assigned by all queries as its relative importance.
-Then we visualize top-100 most important shifted reference points in each pathway for a video sample, as shown in ~\Cref{fig:visualization}.
-Note that we sample 8 frames for all videos, if a reference point is shifted to a temporal position between two sampled frames, we visualize it on the nearest frame approximately.
+Then we visualize top-100 most important shifted reference points in each pathway, with circle size indicating their importance, as shown in the first sample of Figure~\ref{fig:visualization}.
+We also provide visualization of the most relevant reference points \emph{w.r.t} a certain salient region (token) in the second sample of Figure~\ref{fig:visualization}.
+To be specific, we manually select a salient region (indicated by a red star marker) as the query token and visualize top-50 relevant shifted reference points to the query in terms of attention weights.

 The results show that the shifted reference points learned by our model can always focus on the salient targets that are critical for action recognition in both the spatial and temporal pathways.
-Another interesting observation is that the shifted points in the spatial pathway are distributed densely in some specific frames to capture the spatial appearance features for the targets, while the shifted points in the temporal pathway are distributed uniformly among all frames to capture the temporal dynamic features.
-This is consistent with the design of specialized tailored aDSTA modules for different pathways by configuring the sampling kernels accordingly.
+Another observation is that the shifted points in the spatial pathway are distributed densely in some specific frames to capture the spatial appearance features for the targets, while the shifted points in the temporal pathway are distributed uniformly among all frames to capture the temporal dynamics.
+This is consistent with the anisotropic sampling of aDSTA for different pathways.